 - Computed tomography angiography (CTA) is a noninvasive test that uses injected contrast dye and CT scanning to identify narrowing of the blood vessels.

-- Cerebral angiography is a procedure where a catheter injects contrast dye to provide the most detailed images of the blood vessels of the neck and brain.
+- Cerebral and cervical angiography is a procedure where a small catheter is inserted into the blood vessels of the body to inject contrast dye to provide the most detailed images of the blood vessels of the neck and brain.
 This procedure also assesses blood flow through the vessel.

 How is carotid stenosis treated?